Oral Storytelling Skills

 You don’t only tell stories with your voice and hands.
 You tell them with your whole body.

-Of course, this skill might be better called ‘Other Body Language’ because obviously, your hands, your vocal system, and your eyes are also part of your body.
+Of course, this skill might be better called ‘Other Body Language’ because your hands, vocal system, and eyes are also part of your body.

-Storytelling is not acting, yet you sometimes need to show different characters with your body.
+Storytelling is not acting, but you sometimes must show different characters with your body.
 That requires an awareness of your body and how you use it in stories.

 8. Eye Contact